Skip to main content

 Your appointment

-As you exit the lifts, Victoria ward's reception is to your right.
-It is important you present yourself to the ward clerk's desk, as they will let the nurse or doctor in charge know you are here.
+When you get to Victoria ward, it is important that you tell the ward clerk's desk that you have arrived for your appointment.
+The ward clerk will let the nurse or doctor in charge know you are here.

 Your nurse or doctor will show you around the ward and your room, while discussing the details of your nursing care and any planned medical procedures with you.
 Your welcome pack will be on your bedside table in your room, which contains useful information for you to read about your time on the ward, including services you can use during your stay.